A Guide to Leveling Up the Remote Work Experience

 Working from the comfort of our homes is a dream come true for a lot of us.
 No more dealing with the traffic on our daily commute to the office.
 No more stressing about what clothes to wear because PJs will do.
 Who wouldn’t covet that, right?

-Productivity block refers to an employee’s inability to concentrate on their work or finish tasks on time due to distractions caused by either external or internal factors.
+Productivity block happens when an employee can’t focus on work or finish tasks on time.
+This can be due to distractions from outside or inside sources.
 The term is a play on “writer’s block,” except that it’s your ability to be productive that is hindered.
 It manifests in a lot of ways, such as:

-• Feeling overwhelmed by the amount of workload you’re facing
+• Feeling overwhelmed by the amount of work you are facing

 • Can’t maintain momentum because of distractions